ashishforgrz/Day1/README.md

 The git pull command is used to get updates from the remote repo git pull <remote>

+Git Reset -
+git reset [file]                                                       -     command unstages the file, but it preserves the file contents
+Git rm -
+git rm [file]                                                          -     deletes the file from your working directory and stages the deletion

 Git revert -
 git log -- oneline                                                     -      This is used to see our commit history git revert <commit code>                                               -      Reset the changes that has been done